 This section describes the nature and procedures used for ENDY qualifying examinations.
-This major set of examinations is referred to as the comprehensive examinations and is taken in the student's third semester.
+These examinations are referred to as the comprehensive examinations and are taken in the student's third semester of enrollment in the ENDY program.
 Requests to defer comprehensive examinations must be made in writing to the ENDY steering committee at least 3 months in advance.
 In addition, any requests for deferral must be accompanied by strong supporting justification from the student's primary doctoral advisor or advisory committee.
 However, requests for deferral of the comprehensive examinations will not be granted except under the most unusual circumstances.